fullptr/anzu/README.md

 * Replacing the binary operation op codes with calls to builtin functions.
 * Filesystem support.
 * A better C++ API for implementing custom functions in C++.

+# Known Bugs
+* Generic types don't place nicely with the compiler, need to employ similar techniques that type check generic functions.
+Function scopes will also need to store the generic types of the inputs so they can be matched against the concrete types it is called with.